Shawn-Nichol/AndroidKotlinGuide/Views/effects.md

 DST_IN The destination pixels that cover source pixels, are kept and the remaining source and destination pixels are dicarded

 DST_OUT the destination pixels that are not covered by source are kept.

+## Tile Mode
+The tileing mode, TileMode, defined in the Shader, specifies how the bitmap drawable is repeated or mirrored in the X and Y directions if the bitmap drawable being used for texture is smaller than the screen.
+Android provides three different ways to repeat(tile) the bitmap drawable.

+- Repeat: Repeats the bitmap shader's image horizontally and vertically.
+- CLAMP: The edge colors will be used to fill the extra space outside of the shader's image bounds
+- Mirror: The shader's image is mirroed horizontally and vertically.